-The \textbf{information retrieval performance} was evaluated based on the experiments using various models and with the use of \textbf{Query Translation}, comparing against LegalBenchRAG benchmarks as well as SoTA methods.
+The information retrieval performance was evaluated based on the experiments using various models and with the use of Query Translation, comparing against LegalBenchRAG benchmarks as well as SoTA methods.

-We observed a few similar findings with LegalBenchRAG.
+We observe a few similar findings with LegalBenchRAG.
 Firstly, RCTS performs better than Naive chunking, although not consistently for all model combinations.
-Some experiments, such as \textbf{Naive+SBERT+Cosine} and \textbf{Naive+GTE+Cosine}, were in the top 5 performers, at times performing well for individual domains.
-However, considering overall performance, the \textbf{top 2 model combinations} used \textbf{RCTS chunking}.
-Thus, overall we can conclude that \textbf{RCTS outperformed Naive chunking}.
-Secondly, \textbf{unranked results} perform better than \textbf{reranked ones} for cosine similarity and conversely for \textbf{BM25 similarity}, proving our \textbf{Hypothesis~\ref{itm:hypothesis-3}} inconclusive and dependent on model choice.
-LegalBenchRAG also observed that unranked performs better with cosine similarity.
+Some experiments, such as Naive+SBERT+Cosine and Naive+GTE+Cosine, are in the top 5 performers, at times performing well for individual domains.
+However, considering overall performance, the top 2 model combinations use RCTS chunking.
+Thus, overall we can conclude that RCTS outperforms Naive chunking.
+Secondly, unranked results perform better than reranked ones for cosine similarity and conversely for BM25 similarity, proving our Hypothesis~\ref{itm:hypothesis-3} inconclusive and dependent on model choice.
+LegalBenchRAG also observes that unranked performs better with cosine similarity.
 Figure \ref{fig:all_plots_fais} shows these comparisons.
-Figure \ref{fig:all_plots_fais} also shows that \textbf{cosine similarity} performs better than \textbf{BM25 similarity} search, answering \textbf{Hypothesis~\ref{itm:hypothesis-2}}.
+Figure \ref{fig:all_plots_fais} also shows that cosine similarity performs better than BM25 similarity search, answering Hypothesis~\ref{itm:hypothesis-2}.
 The performances may vary for each domain, which is presented in Figure~\ref{fig:precision-recall-k} in Appendix~\ref{sec:appendix-individual-domains}.

-\textbf{RCTS+SBert+Cosine+unranked} is the \textbf{best-performing model combination} considering both precision and recall, followed by \textbf{RCTS+GTE+Cosine+unranked}.
-Compared to LegalBenchRAG, which uses \textbf{OpenAI} (text-embedding-3-large), our best model performs \textbf{slightly better on precision} for all k-values and \textbf{very similar for recall} for initial k-values, which gets lower as k-value increases (Figure \ref{fig:baseline_vs_queryrew}).
-To address our \textbf{Hypothesis \ref{itm:hypothesis-1}}, \textbf{SBERT} is an open-source model that can be used reliably in this pipeline with \textbf{similar performance} to the OpenAI model, without incurring significant computational resources.
+RCTS+SBert+Cosine+unranked is the best-performing model combination considering both precision and recall, followed by RCTS+GTE+Cosine+unranked.
+Compared to LegalBenchRAG, which uses OpenAI (text-embedding-3-large), our best model performs slightly better on precision for all k-values and very similar for recall for initial k-values, which gets lower as k-value increases (Figure \ref{fig:baseline_vs_queryrew}).
+To address our Hypothesis \ref{itm:hypothesis-1}, SBERT is an open-source model that can be used reliably in this pipeline with similar performance to the OpenAI model, without incurring significant computational resources.